(Puccinia coronata)

 ||

-Puccinia coronata is a fungus that affects wild and cultivated oats, barley, rye, and a number of other grasses.
-There are many varieties and all are species specific for their grass host but all use common buckthorn as their alternate host.
-The variety can only be distinguished on the grass host, and is identified by that host.
+Puccinia coronata is a fungal plant pathogen that requires two hosts to complete its life cycle.
+It has a broad primary (telial) host range, including more than 45 genera of grasses, and a narrow alternate (aecial) host range, mostly Rhamnus (buckthorns), but also Berchemia (supplejacks) and Elaeagnus (silverberries or oleasters).
+It is an economically important disease on cereals and grasses, including cultivated oats, barley, and rye.
+There are many varieties of Puccinia coronata and all of them are species specific for their primary host.
+Each variety can be distinguished only on the primary host, and each is identified by that host.
 Collectively they are referred to by the common name Crown Rust.
 Two well known varieties are Oat Crown Rust (Puccinia coronata var. avenae) and Barley Crown Rust (Puccinia coronata var. hordei).
-On infected grass plants it appears as light orange, pustule-like structures (uredinia) on the upper and lower leaf surfaces.
+On infected grass plants Crown Rust appears as light orange, pustule-like structures (uredinia) on the upper and lower leaf surfaces.
 It will occasionally also appear on leaf sheaths, culms (stems), the stalks of inflorescences (peduncles), and awns.
 The uredinia are the fruiting structures of the fungus.
-They are round to oval and up to On common buckthorn it first appears as swollen, yellowish-green spots on the upper leaf surfaces, leaf stalks (petioles), and twigs.
+They are round to oval and up to On common buckthorn Crown Rust first appears as swollen, yellowish-green spots on the upper leaf surfaces, leaf stalks (petioles), and twigs.
 Leaves and twigs are disfigured but the infection is not fatal to the plant. |

 ||